SIVASAMBAVI/VSDS-QUADRON-INTERN/README.md

 First, clone the repository that contains the Verilog netlist and testbench:

           $ git clone https://github.com/vinayrayapati/rv32i.git my_riscv_project

           $ cd my_riscv_project

+  You can provide your name in the place of my_riscv_project!!

 ![clone](https://github.com/SIVASAMBAVI/VSDS-QUADRON-INTERN/assets/150532409/f39b7d74-04a0-44fe-8b01-b314c8deadcb)